-The steps that a licensee might take in order to protect the interest of its customers will depend on a number of factors and if it is not possible to achieve reasonable protection, then a licensee should not enter into, arrange or administer an equity release finance regulated agreement.
+The steps that a licensee might take in order to protect the interest of its customers will depend on a number of factors and if it is not possible to achieve reasonable protection, then a licensee should not enter into, arrange or administer an equity release regulated agreement.

-(3) A licensee must not enter into an provide equity release finance regulated agreement, or agree to do so, with a customer, unless the customer has submitted an application for that form of equity release.
+A licensee must not enter into an equity release regulated agreement, or agree to do so, with a customer, unless the customer has submitted an application for that form of equity release.

-The licensee should ensure that the customer receives details of the particular equity release finance product regulated agreement for which they have applied, and has the opportunity to satisfy themself that it is appropriate for them.
+The licensee should ensure that the customer receives details of the particular equity release regulated agreement for which they have applied, and has the opportunity to satisfy themself that it is appropriate for them.

-The application should identify the equity release provider and (for lifetime mortgages) the type and rate of interest charged, rate, rate of interest and the equity release provider at the point that it is submitted by the customer.
+The application should identify the type of interest rate, rate of interest and the equity release provider at the point that it is submitted by the customer.